-a) In the event that the initial contract period is exceeded by more than 10% through no fault of the architectural professional, the architectural professional shall be remunerated for all additional work resulting from the extension of time at the hourly rates according to the effective professional guidelines fees together with related reimbursable expenses.
-The architectural professional shall inform the client in writing that the allocated period for providing professional services has been exceeded by 10% and therefore the services shall be charged at the hourly rates according to the current and effective professional guidelines fees together with related reimbursable expenses.

-b) The fee for the services of the architectural professional during the contract period shall not be linked to a contractor performance or progress.
+- a) In the event that the initial contract period is exceeded by more than 10% through no fault of the architectural professional, the architectural professional shall be remunerated for all additional work resulting from the extension of time at the hourly rates according to the guidelines for professional fees together with related reimbursable expenses.
+The architectural professional shall inform the client in writing that the allocated period for providing professional services has been exceeded by 10% and therefore the services shall be charged at the hourly rates according to the current guidelines for professional fees together with related services for professional services has been exceeded by 10% and therefore the services shall be charged at the hourly rates according to the current guidelines for professional fees together with related reimbursable expenses. - b) The fee for the services of the architectural professional during the contract period shall not be linked to a contractor performance or progress.
 The fees shall be assessed entirely independently.

-28. Adjustment of guideline professional fees and disbursements
+28. Adjustment of guideline for professional fees and disbursements

-- a) The guideline professional fees and disbursements are based on the following parameters:
+- a) The guideline for professional fees and disbursements are based on the following parameters:

 - i.
 Scope of services;

 - ii.
 Scope of the project/works;

 - iii.
 Project programme;

 - iv.
-Cost of the works:
+Cost of the works;

 - v.
 Cost of the project;

 - vi.
 Appointment of other consultants;

 - vii.
 Appointment of contractors.

 - b) Should any material variation to the parameters as stated occur, the guideline professional fees and disbursements shall be adjusted.